emctague/parseNow/README.md

 RBRACE  <- \)
 INTEGER <- [0-9]+
 *       <- [ \t\r\n]
-# The special '*' token type is used to discard values without error
+# '*' type is used to discard values without error.

 # This means the lexing section is done:
 END LEX